Startup Definitions

 Network EffectThe positive impact of user contributions on a product.

-North Star Metric (NSM)A single key metric that drives a startup's long-term growth by reflecting the core value delivered to customers.
+North Star Metric (NSM)A single key metric that drives a startup's long-term growth by reflecting the core value delivered.

 O